-While the feature is currently alive in iOS 15 beta, the same cannot be found in Apple CarPlay.
+While the feature is currently available in iOS 15, the same cannot be found in Apple CarPlay.
 The company says that 3D detailed navigation should arrive in CarPlay at a later date.

 Apple will finally let users set “Legacy Contacts” to their Apple ID in case of death.
 These contacts will then be able to access your account and data even without having your password.
 Of course, this requires proof that the owner of the Apple ID has died.

 The Digital Legacy program allows you to designate people as Legacy Contacts so they can access your account and personal information in the event of your death.